Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Conclusion

 \section{Conclusion}

-In this paper, we have demonstrated that Polyak-Ruppert averaged SGD iterates with a constant step size achieve optimal root-MSE and $p$-th moment error bounds.
-More precisely, we have shown that these bounds admit both the sharp, optimal leading term, which aligns with the optimal covariance matrix $\Sigma_{\infty}$, and a second-order term of order $\mathcal{O}(n^{-3/4})$, which is known to be generally non-improvable. directions for future research include, firstly, generalizing the proposed algorithm to the setting of dependent noise sequences $\{\xi_k\}_{k \in \nset}$ in the stochastic gradients \eqref{eq:stoch_minimization}.
+In this paper, we study the non-asymptotic error bounds for the Richardson-Romberg estimator built upon the Polyak-Ruppert averaged SGD iterates with a constant step size.
+In particular, under an appropriate choice of step size, depending on the total number of iterations $n$, the corresponding root-MSE bound admits both a sharp leading term, which aligns with the minimax-optimal covariance matrix, and a second-order term of order $\mathcal{O}(n^{-3/4})$, which is the best known rate among first-order methods.
+Future research directions include, firstly, generalizing the proposed algorithm to the setting of dependent noise sequences $\{\xi_k\}_{k \in \nset}$ in the stochastic gradients \eqref{eq:stoch_minimization}.
 Another natural question is to study the properties of $\prtheta_{n}^{(RR)}$ under relaxed assumptions on $f$.
 In particular, it would be interesting to remove additional smoothness assumptions on $f$ (bounded $3$-rd and $4$-th derivatives), and to relax the strong convexity condition \Cref{ass:mu-convex}.
-One more research direction is to study a relation between the parameter $\delta$ in \eqref{eq:rate_setting0} and rates in the corresponding Berry-Esseen type results, following the technique of \cite{shao2022berry}.
+One more research direction is to quantify a relation between the parameter $\delta$ in \eqref{eq:rate_setting0} and convergence rates in \eqref{eq:CLT_fort}, following the approach suggested in \citet{shao2022berry}.